The latest Intershop Studio comes with improved database query file handling and tooling for automated source code migration.

 Select a cartridge and use menu 'Edit/Apply Migration Taks...'.

-See Guide - Automated Source Code Migration for further information.
+See Guide - Automated Source Code Migration (valid to 7.8) for further information.

 Intershop Studio now provides a wizard and an editor to create and edit object path expression function description models.
 See Cookbook - Custom ISML Functions.